 - Buy organic whenever possible.
-If you feel like you cannot buy all organic, follow the Dirty Dozen list by the Environmental Working Group which shows you the most important things to choose organic.
+If you feel like you cannot buy all organic, follow the infographic here to find out what produce is the most important to buy organic.
+This information is from the Dirty Dozen list by the Environmental Working Group.

 - Eat a rainbow and a variety of foods.

-- Choose Green/Low-VOC/Chemical-free furniture, paint, and materials for you house.
+- Choose Green/Low-VOC/Chemical-free furniture, paint, and materials for your house.

 - Choose natural/organic/chemical-free household cleaners.
 Since cleaning supplies are not regulated by the FDA, they are not required to label the ingredients and are typically loaded with unhealthy chemicals.